Mathematics Problem Solving

 5. SMARTBoard Notebook lessons using SMARTBoard or LCD and screen

-6. Use laptops for Microsoft Word and Excel to design a statistical experiment and summarize
+6. Use laptops for Microsoft Word and Excel to design a statistical experiment

 findings in tabular and written format.